South-Korean Fiber/Soft Sculpture Artist

-WonJu Kim is a young Fiber artist active between South Korea, Europe, and the U.S.A.
+WonJu Kim is a young Fiber and Soft Sculpture artist active between South Korea, Europe, and the U.S.A.
 Her preferred techniques are soft sculpture and fiber installation.
-Her multifaceted work addresses themes of diversity, interculturalism and memory.
+Her multifaceted work addresses themes of healing, diversity, interculturalism and memory in a personal way.

 Born 1988, WonJu Kim currently lives in New York City.
 She earned her BFA in Fine Arts in Crafts – Fiber and Textile studies from the University of the Arts in Philadelphia, U.S.A. in 2014 as well as a Bachelor of Fine Arts – Media art from the Kaywon School of Art and Design in Korea (2009).